Jeff Clark, Senior Precious Metals Analyst, GoldSilver

-Investment-grade jewelry, on the other hand, is specifically designed for wearing your wealth, at a reasonable markup, that should appreciate over time.
+Investment-grade jewelry, on the other hand, is specifically designed for wearing your wealth, at a reasonable markup, that markup, which should appreciate over time.
 It’s hard to pass up that advantage.

 Consider the timeless beauty and prosperity that gold bullion jewelry can offer.
 See our full line of gold pieces here.